AprilRobotics/apriltag/README.md

 AprilTag 3
 ==========
-AprilTags are a visual fiducial system popular in robotics research.
-This repository contains the most recent version of AprilTags, AprilTag 3, which includes a faster (>2x) detector, improved detection rate on small tags, flexible tag layouts, and pose estimation.
+AprilTag is a visual fiducial system popular in robotics research.
+This repository contains the most recent version of AprilTag, AprilTag 3, which includes a faster (>2x) detector, improved detection rate on small tags, flexible tag layouts, and pose estimation.
+AprilTag consists of a small C library with minimal dependencies.
+Officially only linux operating systems are supported.

 You can find tag images for the pre-generated layouts [here](https://github.com/AprilRobotics/apriltag-imgs).
+We recommend using the tagStandard41h12 layout.

 [![Build Status](https://travis-ci.org/AprilRobotics/apriltag.svg?branch=master)](https://travis-ci.org/AprilRobotics/apriltag)